haotianteng/Xron/README.md

 python setup.py install
 ```

-## Segmentation using NHMM
-Xron also include a non-homegeneous HMM (NHMM) for signal re-sqquigle.
-To use it:
-[TODO] add the code

 ### Test run

 We provided sample code in xron-samples folder to achieve m6A-aware basecall and identify m6A site.